kamado-duno/kamado-duno/README.md

-# 👋 Hi, I'm Mohammad
+👋 Hi,

-Yo, awesome humans! 🙌🏾
+Yo, awesome humans! 🙌🏾 I'm Mohammad
 Diving into the **MERN Stack** (MongoDB · Express · React · Node.js) to build web apps that are fast, interactive, and just a little magical. ✨

 Curiosity is my superpower — whether it's AI experiments, coding, or tech tinkering, I love exploring new things every day.